 Advanced Care at Home and Remote Patient Monitoring

-Remote patient monitoring plays a pivotal role in advanced care at home programs, enabling effective care coordination, monitoring, and intervention.
-Recent research studies have explored how advanced care at home programs using remote patient monitoring prevent unnecessary hospital readmissions and enhance patient recovery during the COVID-19 pandemic.
+Remote patient monitoring plays a pivotal role in advanced care at home programs as it enables effective care coordination, monitoring, and intervention.
+Recent research studies have explored how advanced care at home programs using RPM prevented unnecessary hospital readmissions and enhanced patient recovery during the COVID-19 pandemic.
 Mayo Clinic analyzed data from over 7,000 patients across 41 U.S. states.
 Their RPM program reported the following results.

 Scaling At Home Remote Patient Monitoring Programs

-During the COVID-19 pandemic, many healthcare organizations quickly scaled their advanced care at home RPM programs to assess patients.
+During the COVID-19 pandemic, many other healthcare organizations quickly scaled their advanced care at home RPM programs to assess patients.
 A study published in the American Journal of Managed Care evaluated the feasibility of scaling an ACAH program within Kaiser Permanente for patients requiring hospitalization from April 2020 to November 2021.
 Kaiser Permanente advanced care at home rapidly scaled up to an average of 12.7 patients, peaking at 22 patients per day.
-This was about 9% of the health system’s inpatient medicine service.

 A total of 1005 patients were admitted to the program.
 As the program scaled over three stages, there were decreases in escalation rates back to the hospital, from 17.5% to 10.8%, shorter lengths of stay, with median length of stay decreasing from 7.43 days to 5.46 days, and lower readmission rates compared to earlier stages, dropping from 9.79% to 9.24%.
 Patients treated at home were 64% less likely to experience delirium compared to admitted patients.
 The study demonstrates the feasibility of scaling remote patient monitoring within an integrated delivery system to create significant inpatient capacity while maintaining quality metrics.